json-api/json-api/_format/1.1/index.md

 composite key that uniquely references [resource objects] in another part of the document.

+> Note: For resources that do not contain an `id` member but do contain a `lid`, the `type` and `lid` are sufficient to establish resource identity and thus linkage between resource objects and resource identifier objects throughout the document.

 > Note: This approach ensures that a single canonical [resource object][resource objects] is returned with each response, even when the same resource is referenced multiple times.